avaneev/prvhash/README.md

 since it does not use fixed prime numbers, and due to non-linearities induced by bit truncations.

-PRVHASH can be easily transformed into a stream hash by creating a simple context structure, and moving its initialization to a separate function.
-It is a fixed-time hash function that depends only on message length.
+PRVHASH can be easily transformed into a streaming hash by creating a simple context structure, and moving its initialization to a separate function.
+It is a fixed execution time hash function that depends only on message length.

 Please see the `prvhash42.h` file for the details of the implementation (the `prvhash.h` and `prvhash4.h` are outdated versions).